 - (a) This category includes investments in real estate investment trusts that invest in U.S. real estate, including; multi-family, industrial, retail and office properties.
 The fair values of the investments in this category have been estimated using the net asset value per share of the investments.
-As of December 31, 2019 and 2018, all of the investments in this category can be redeemed with no restrictions. - (b) This category includes investments in investee funds that focus on diversified portfolios of U.S and international equities as well as distressed and arbitrage securities and some private, less liquid investments.
-The underlying asset details are provided by the investee fund's managers.
-The fair values of the investments in this category have been estimated using the net asset value per share of the investments.
-During 2019, the investments in this category were all redeemed and reinvested in private equity funds. - (c) This category includes investments in a multi-asset class, diversified portfolio of primarily below investment grade debt securities.
+As of December 31, 2020 and 2019, all of the investments in this category can be redeemed with no restrictions. - (b) This category includes investments in a multi-asset class, diversified portfolio of primarily below investment grade debt securities.
 The underlying assets are liquid and the fund's managers provide details of those assets.
-As of December 31, 2019 and 2018, all of the investments in this category can be redeemed with no restrictions without exception. - (d) This category includes several private equity funds that focus on buyout, growth equity and/or distressed debt.
+As of December 31, 2020 and 2019, all of the investments in this category can be redeemed with no restrictions without exception. - (c) This category includes several private equity funds that focus on buyout, growth equity and/or distressed debt.
 These investments are not redeemable.
 Instead, the nature of the investments in this category are that distributions are received through the liquidation of the underlying assets in the fund.
-As of December 31, 2019 and 2018, the fair values of the investments in this category have been estimated using the practical expedient provided by the investment manager.
+As of December 31, 2020 and 2019, the fair values of the investments in this category have been estimated using the practical expedient provided by the investment manager.